MicrosoftDocs/quantum-docs/articles/concepts-tfactories.md

 Together with the non-Clifford gate (the T gate), these operations can be composed to approximate any unitary transformation on a single qubit.

 ## T factories in the Azure Quantum Resource Estimator

 The non-Clifford T gate preparation is crucial because the other operations are not sufficient for universal quantum computation.
 To implement non-Clifford operations for practical-scale algorithms, we require low error rate T gates or T states, however these can be difficult to directly implement on logical qubits, and can also be difficult for some physical qubits.

 In the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator), the required low error rate T states are produced using a T state distillation factory, or T factory for short.
 These T factories typically involve a sequence of rounds of distillation, where each round takes in many noisy T states encoded in a smaller distance code, processes them using a distillation unit, and outputs fewer less noisy T states encoded in a larger distance code, with the number of rounds, distillation units, and distances all being parameters which can be varied.
 This procedure is iterated, where the output T states of one round are fed into the next round as inputs.

-We consider T state distillation factories which are implemented in a sequence of rounds, where each round consists of a set of identical distillation units run in parallel.
+The T state distillation factories are implemented in a sequence of rounds, where each round consists of a set of identical distillation units run in parallel.
+For more details, see [physical estimation of the T factory](xref:microsoft.quantum.learn-how-resource-estimator-works#t-factory-physical-estimation).

 For more information, see Appendix C of [Assessing requirements to scale to practical quantum advantage](https://arxiv.org/abs/2211.07629).